M.S. Admissions Frequently Asked Questions

 No. External applications are accepted only once a year on the posted deadlines for autumn quarter start.
 Please refer to the Internal or External deadline pages.

 The number of applications increases by 100+ every year, our most recent year with combined 700+ applications for both programs.
-The department admits 30 applicants for the Statistics M.S. program and 10 for the Data Science program each year.
+The department admits 30 applicants for the Statistics M.S. program and between 15-18 for the Data Science program each year.

 Statistics & Data Science